openbmc/openbmc/poky/documentation/dev-manual/building.rst

    The location for these multiconfig configuration files is specific.
    They must reside in the current :term:`Build Directory` in a sub-directory of ``conf`` named ``multiconfig`` or within a layer's ``conf`` directory under a directory named ``multiconfig``.
-Following is an example that defines two configuration files for the "x86" and "arm" multiconfigs:
+Here is an example that defines two configuration files for the "x86" and "arm" multiconfigs:

    .. image:: figures/multiconfig_files.png